FREQUENTLY ASKED QUESTIONS

 I’ve written a book – how do I get it recorded as an audiobook?
 Can I read it myself?

 Often writers want to record their own work and sometimes if they have acting or TV or radio presentation experience this can be successful.
-Generally, however, we recommend using a trained voice artist or actor who can bring the text to life, lifting the words off the page and so conveying the dramatic feel of the book in the narration and through using different voices for each character.
+Generally, however, we recommend using a trained voice artist or actor who will have the skills to bring the text to life, lifting the words off the page and so conveying the dramatic feel of the book in the narration and through using different voices for each character.

 What’s the process of recording the audiobook?

 Initially you should get in touch to discuss the audio book project.
 We will be able to advise on the best recording and production methods for the book.
 If needed we can also make suggestions of suitable voice artists for the project.

 Can I visit the studio before making a booking?